dlepke/Deanna-Wilson-Ray/README.md

 ## How We Created Our Guide

-Our goal with this guide was to create a comprehensive, easy-to-follow set of steps for someone to follow so they could set up an SSH key instead of going through the process of setting up tokens.
-We find SSH to be preferable over tokens because it does not expire.
+Our goal with this guide was to create a comprehensive, easy-to-follow set of steps for anyone who wishes to set up an SSH key instead of going through the process of setting up GitHub tokens.
+We find SSH keys to be preferable over tokens because they do not expire and are more secure.

 ### List of Resources Used in This Assignment
 * Google icons: https://fonts.google.com/icons